mindspore-ai/docs/docs/golden_stick/docs/source_en/quantization/simqat.md

 Train epoch time: 8544.641 ms, per step time: 4.552 ms
 ```

-### Loading the Model and Comparing the Accuracy
+### Evaluate network and comparing the accuracy

-Obtain the accuracy of the common training model according to the steps in the [LeNet model repository](https://gitee.com/mindspore/models/tree/master/official/cv/lenet).
+Obtain the accuracy of the common training network according to the steps in the [LeNet model repository](https://gitee.com/mindspore/models/tree/master/official/cv/lenet).

 ```text
 'Accuracy':0.9842
 ```

-Load the model file obtained in the previous step and import the quantized model for accuracy evaluation.
+Load the checkpoint file obtained in the previous step and evaluate accuracy of the quantized network.

 ```python
 param_dict = load_checkpoint(config.checkpoint_file_path)